Areas of Application

 NGS-SBI bearings for outer ring rotation can be lubricated through a radial circumferential groove on the inner ring.

-For relubrication through lubrication grooves, it is recommended to completely fill the groove with grease.
-The lubrication hole in the bearing should be positioned close to the housing lubrication channel.
+When relubricating through the lubrication groove, it is recommended to completely fill the groove with grease.
+The lubrication hole in the bearing should be positioned close to the lubrication channel in the housing.

 Inner Ring Rotation (Oil-Air Lubrication)

-NGS bearings for inner ring rotation are available as special designs for oil-air lubrication.
-This series has 6 evenly distributed lubrication holes in the outer ring.
+NGS bearings for inner ring rotation are available as a special design for oil-air lubrication.
+This series has 6 evenly arranged lubrication holes in the outer ring.

 Lubricant can enter axially from both sides.
-When lubricant enters the bearing, 3 times toward the inner ring direction and 3 times toward the axial washer direction.
+As the lubricant enters the bearing, it is directed 3 times toward the inner ring and 3 times toward the axial washer.

 The exit side in the bearing is indicated by arrow markings on the outer ring.